jbante/FM-LocationKit/README.md

 ## Scripts

-### Calculate Direction Between Locations

-The "Calculate Direction Between Locations" script calculates the direction (azimuth and cardinal direction) at the start of a straight line (great circle) path between two points on the surface of the Earth.
-The LocationAzimuth and LocationCardinalDirection custom functions can be used for the same result.

-### Calculate Distance Between Locations
+### Get Distance and Direction Between Locations

-The "Calculate Distance Between Locations" script calculates the distance along a straight line (great circle) path between two points on the surface of the Earth.
-The LocationDistance custom function can be used for the same result.
+The "Calculate Distance Between Locations" script calculates the distance, start azimuth, and end azimuth along a straight line (geodesic) path between two points on the surface of the Earth.
+The LocationDistanceValues custom function can be used for the same result.

 ### Get Current Location

 The "Get Current Location" script parses the result of the LocationValues function into separate variables, and checks whether the result is cached from a previous location fix.

-### Set Preferred Navigation App

-The Location Kit module includes scripts for launching other iOS apps for providing turn-by-turn directions to a destination.
-The "Set Preferred Navigation App" script sets which app will be used by the "Start Navigation" script during a user session, so that users with different installed apps can be accommodated.

 ### Start Navigation

-The "Start Navigation" script launches the preferred navigation app on iOS to start navigation to a location.
+The "Start Navigation" script launches a navigation app on iOS to start navigation to a location.
 The location can be specified by address or coordinates (latitude and longitude).
 Some apps offer options that others do not.
 Navigon accepts a "name" parameter, and Google Maps accepts a "directionsMode" parameter, for example.

 ## Custom Functions